ghc-proposals/ghc-proposals/proposals/0000-scoped-imports.rst

 ``ScopedImports`` furthers GHC's adherence to the `Lexical Scoping Principle (LSP) <https://github.com/ghc-proposals/ghc-proposals/blob/master/principles.rst#221lexical-scoping-principle-lsp>`_.

-By allowing imports inside of let statements and where clauses, it can be made obvious to programmers what imports an expression depends on and where names in the expression come from without having to look at the top of the module and keep track of what names are in scope.
+By allowing imports inside of let statements and where clauses, it can be made obvious to programmers what imports an expression depends on.
+Programmers can know where names in the expression come from without having to look at the top of the module and keep track of what names are in scope.

 Examples